AnimalGenomicsETH/bovine-graphs/README.md

 graph1 UCD,OBV,Angus
 graph2 UCD,Angus
 ```
 - Cluster job specification in the pipeline designed for `LSF /bsub` system.
-We provide `snakemake profile` to run on LSF system, modified from [Here](https://github.com/Snakemake-Profiles/lsf) by Alex.
+We provide `snakemake profile` to run on LSF system, modified from [Here](https://github.com/Snakemake-Profiles/lsf).
 One needs to adapt for the other computing clusters.
 Please follow guidelines [Here](https://github.com/snakemake-profiles).
 Pipeline can also be run locally without cluster executions.

 **Usage**